On Incremental Stability of Interconnected Switched Systems: Introduction

-The methods of undertaking stability analysis have evolved in multiple dimensions.
-One of the recent developments is Incremental stability analysis \cite{angeli2002Lyapunov}, \cite{zamani2011backstepping}.
+The methods of conducting stability analysis have evolved in multiple dimensions.
+One of the recent developments is the incremental stability analysis \cite{angeli2002Lyapunov}, \cite{zamani2011backstepping}, which is helpful in many applications where it is difficult to find the equilibrium state.
 To guarantee/analyse incremental behaviour, contraction theory has become an increasingly popular method.
 Unlike traditional Lyapunov stability analysis, which focuses on a system's attractor, i.e., an equilibrium point, contraction analysis examines the relative convergence of trajectories of a system.
-Various techniques exist for analyzing the contractivity of smooth dynamical systems, such as those found in \cite{aminzare2014contraction}.
-In \cite{contractionmainpaper}, it was shown that the largest eigenvalue of the symmetric part of the system matrix of the variational dynamics, also known as the Jacobian, must be uniformly strictly negative to guarantee the contraction property.
-Finsler-Lyapunov functions were introduced in \cite{forni2013differential} to study incremental stability in differential form.
-Contraction analysis has also been applied to switched systems in \cite{fiore2016contraction}.
-The analytical tool has been exploited to study the sufficient conditions for the convergence behaviour of reset control systems.
-The extension of matrix norm-based contraction analysis has been formalised to piecewise smooth systems.
-In some related works, incremental stability is used as a design methodology in order to guarantee certain performance measures \cite{jagtap2017backstepping}.
-For singularly perturbed nonlinear systems, high gain observers based on contraction theory are designed in \cite{rayguru2022output}.
-It is also used to investigate the contraction property of switched Filippov systems, which include piecewise smooth systems in \cite{dey2022switching}.
+Various techniques exist for analysing the contractivity of smooth dynamical systems, such as those found in \cite{aminzare2014contraction, contractionmainpaper}.
+It has also been widely applied to consensus and synchronisation problems of networks \cite{delellis2010quad, Shiromoto}.
+For singularly perturbed nonlinear systems, high-gain observers based on contraction theory are designed in \cite{rayguru2022output}.
+The incremental stability has also been explored as a design methodology to guarantee certain performance measures \cite{jagtap2017backstepping, jagtap2020symbolic}.
+However, contrary to the applications of contraction theory to smooth systems, some work has been done in the switched system setting.
+For example, logarithmic norm-based contraction analysis for piecewise smooth systems has been formalised in \cite{di2014contraction}, \cite{fiore2017observer} and \cite{fiore2016contraction}.
+The concept of mode-dependent average dwell time for time-dependent switched systems was introduced in \cite{switched_contraction_bayu} based on contraction theory.
+In \cite{Incremental_impusle_NAHS}, the contraction of continuous-time dynamical systems with impulsive control is studied.